monch1962/minimise-docker-golang-image-size/README.md

 Can we do any better?

-## Alpine container

-Alpine is a distribution that's designed to let us produce small container images.
-It contains an absolute minimal set of functionality out of the box, so we're going to have to add the tools we want to that image in order to build our helloworld executable.

 ## Golang-alpine container

+Alpine is a Linux distribution specifically designed to let us produce small container images.
+It contains an absolute minimal set of functionality out of the box - no bash, no curl, no compilers, ... - so we're going to have to add any tools we need to Alpine in order to build our helloworld executable.

-There's a version of the Alpine container that includes the pieces necessary to compile and execute Golang applications.
+To make our life a bit easier, there's a version of the Alpine container that includes just the packages necessary to compile and execute Golang applications.
 Let's build a Dockerfile for that and see how it goes
 ```
 $ cat Dockerfile
 FROM golang:alpine